 - Rent controlled buildings can potentially suffer from deterioration or lack of investment

-If approved by voters, National City’s rent control measure would cap annual rent increases at 5 percent.
+If approved by voters, National City’s measure would cap annual rent increases at 5 percent.
 Additionally, it will ban arbitrary and unfair evictions in a city where renters make up 70 percent of the population.
-In November, voters will decide whether to enact the rent control measure.
-The National City Rent Control Measure is a very strong form of rent control.
+In November, voters will decide whether to enact the measure.
 Not to be confused with rent stabilization.
 To read the full summary click here.

 What You Need To Know About Rent Control in San Diego